 The growth in real assets could be very slow.
 Moreover, depreciation and other expenses may make real assets less attractive in the long term.
 In contrast, financial assets offer unlimited potential for growth.
 They have a low carrying cost as well.
 However, they are usually riskier than real assets.

 One can measure the financial assets at amortized cost and fair value depending on the nature of the assets.
-In the accounts, one shows real assets at their historical value less depreciation.
+One shows real assets at their historical value less depreciation in the accounts.
 While financial assets are usually valued based on their prevailing market prices, if that exists.
-Otherwise, these are valued as per the likely converted value in the opinion of the management considering the strength of the individual financial asset.
+Otherwise, these are valued as per the likely converted value in the opinion of the management, considering the strength of the individual financial asset.

 Real assets offer more protection against inflation as the value of such assets and the income they help generate grow with inflation.
-On the other hand, financial assets may or may not offer protection against inflation risk.
+On the other hand, financial assets may or may not protect against inflation risk.

-Since financial assets are liquid and list on the exchange and have a marketplace, they are very easy to trade.
-Real assets, on the other hand, lack a proper marketplace and thus, are difficult to trade.
+Since financial assets are liquid, list on the exchange, and have a marketplace, they are very easy to trade.
+On the other hand, real assets lack a proper marketplace and are thus difficult to trade.

 Some popular examples of financial assets are Stocks, bonds, cash reserves, bank deposits, trade receivables, and more.
 Buildings, land, machinery, inventory, real estate, and more are popular examples of real assets.